-This course provides students with an understanding of the codes and specifications that govern the determination of design structural, heating/cooling, and lighting/electrical loads for buildings and other structures.
-It introduces students to the determination of applicable code provisions, the application of those code provisions, and also to methods for calculating and estimating loads that are not specifically addressed (or are insufficiently addressed) in code books, manuals, and elsewhere.
-The course provides the basic knowledge and skills for the determination and use of such loads in courses such as steel structures design, concrete structures design, HVAC, plumbing, electrical/lighting, and Senior Project.
-Lectures introduce topics and methods of application; the studio emphasizes the application of codes and methods on varying structure types; 2 hour of lecture, 2 hours of studio per week.
-Prerequisite: ARC 2032, CET 2120, and MAT 1520 or instructor permission
+This course provides students with an understanding of which codes and specifications govern the determination of design heating/cooling and lighting/electrical loads for buildings and other structures.
+It introduces students to the determination of applicable code provisions, the application of those code provisions, and also to methods for calculating and estimating loads that are not specifically addressed (or are insufficiently addressed) in code books, manuals, and elsewhere (e.g. special studies, rules of thumb, past experience, expert elicitation).
+The course provides the basic knowledge and skills for the determination and use of such loads in courses such as HVAC, plumbing, electrical/lighting, and senior project.
+Lectures introduce topics and methods of application; the studio emphasizes the application of codes and methods on varying structure types; 1 hour of lecture, 3 hours of studio per week.
+Prerequisite: ARE 2032 and MAT 1520 or instructor permission (Note: this is a half-semester course usually conducted the second half of the semester.)

-ARC 4010 Concrete Structures Design (3)
+ARE 4010 Concrete Structures Design (3)

 This course covers the design of typical statically determinate and indeterminate concrete structures.
-The course makes extensive use of the American Concrete Institute building code requirements and considers concrete and steel material properties, design approximations, design of concrete linear members (beams and columns), slabs, foundations, and walls; 3 hours of lecture per week.
-Prerequisite: CET 2120, ARC 3110, and 3020
+The course makes extensive use of the American Concrete Institute building code requirements and considers concrete and steel material properties, design approximations, design of concrete linear members (beams and columns), slabs, foundations, and walls.
+Sustainable engineering concepts are addressed; 3 hours of lecture per week.
+Prerequisite: CET 2120, ARE 3110, and 3020

-ARC 4020 Architectural Engineering Management (3)
+ARE 4020 Architectural Engineering Management (3)

 This course covers many of the business, management, professional, and ethical subjects that architectural and other engineers may face during their careers.
 These may include legal issues; business organizational frameworks; personnel and diversity issues; business planning and decision making; marketing; scheduling; professional ethics; project and design cost issues (including engineering economics); information management; technical presentation skills; and others.
 The course helps students develop communication skills and the ability to analyze and create management-related documents using various methods; 3 hours of lecture per week.
-Prerequisite: ARC 2040
+Prerequisite: ARE 2040

-ARC 4030 HVAC Systems (4)
+ARE 4030 HVAC Systems (4)

 This course addresses the engineering aspects of heating, ventilating, and air conditioning systems design.
 There is a focus on mechanical systems for commercial buildings that includes psychometrics, basic HVAC calculations, design condition determination, load estimating, duct and pipe sizing, HVAC systems, and HVAC equipment selection.
 Students are required to perform system design on a commercial building in preparation for Senior Project.
 Introductions to energy conservation, comfort condition, indoor air quality, and mechanical codes are included.
 ASHRAE standards and international codes are used as a basis in these areas; 3 hours of lecture, 3 hours of studio per week.
-Prerequisite: ARC 2032, 3050, and 3110 or SDT 3110 [Course fee: \$5]
+Prerequisite: ARE 2032, 3050, and 3110 or SDT 3110 [Course fee: \$5]

-ARC 4040 Plumbing Systems (3)
+ARE 4040 Plumbing Systems (3)

 Students in this course learn the basic practices and techniques for the design of plumbing systems in buildings.
 International Plumbing Code commentary is the basis of course materials.
 Emphasis is placed on the design and calculations for sizing sanitary waste and vent systems; domestic hot and cold water systems; water heaters; storm drainage systems; and fire sprinkler systems, as well as fixture selection.
 Each topic includes discussions on materials and methods of construction and installation, code requirements, computer applications, specifications, and drafting symbols and standards; 6 hours of studio per week.
-Prerequisite: ARC 2032 and 3050
+Prerequisite: ARE 2032 and 3050

-ARC 4050 FE Exam Survey (1)
+ARE 4050 FE Exam Survey (1)